1. Administration#

 mapping as the default.

-An example for such a configuration can be found in Role specific Kelvin plugin mapping
+You find an example for such a configuration in Role specific Kelvin plugin mapping.

 Note

-The priority order for the roles was chosen in order of common specificity in UCS@school.
+The priority order for the roles aligns with the order of common specificity in UCS@school.

 A student only ever has the role student